What is Minimum Viable Product?

 You can easily download Dropbox into your device from their original websites.

-An MVP is the first form of a product used and released to solve users’ problems like a magic wand.
+An MVP is the first product form used and released to solve users’ problems like a magic wand.
 It provides fundamental importance and functions without any extra or useless features.

 However, entrepreneurs or business persons use MVPs to know how customers feel about their idea, and for this purpose, MVP software works just like a telephone to connect them both.